LaunchCodeEducation/technical-analyst-curriculum/content/Day-14/inclass-activity/exercise-1/businessteam/_index.md

 3. System architecture and
 4. Dataflow diagram

 Once these 3 documents are created and approved by the Project Manager they will be presented to the customer for review and approval.
-Once they have been approved by the customer, they documents will be sent to the Approval Team for review and approval/rejection to ensure the work aligns with the business needs.
+Once they have been approved by the customer, the documents will be sent to the Approval Team for review and approval/rejection to ensure the work aligns with the business needs.